We stand with Ukraine to help keep people safe. Join us

 After all, companies like Amazon store thousands of data points on millions of users.
 For this reason, Amazon's products and services are prime targets for hackers worldwide.

 So, while Amazon's Alexa does not record everything, the risk involved with having it in your home depends on you.
-Thankfully, there are little things you can do to make Alexa safer.
+Thankfully, there are a few things you can do to make Alexa safer.

 How to stay safe while using Alexa